fuddl/wikibase-for-web/README.md

 ## Data Mining Capabilities

-The extension can extract structured data from various web pages, including:
-- Bibliographic information from book pages
+The extension can extract structured data from various web pages like Bibliographic information from book pages.
-- Geographic coordinates from mapping sites
-- Identifiers from various knowledge bases
-- Structured data embedded in web page metadata

-This information can be used to create or enhance Wikidata items with properly sourced references.
+Create statements based sourced from websites.

 ## Editing Capabilities

 The extension allows users to make minimal edits to Wikidata directly from their browser:
 - Update item descriptions
+- Add Lemma representations
-- Add identifiers with references
+- Find missing identifiers
-- Create new statements with proper sourcing
 - Link web content to existing Wikidata items

 ## Multilingual Support